Policy to Guide External Investigator Access to Clinical Trial Data

 The YODA Project will review proposals to ensure that the proposal has scientific merit, in that 1) the scientific purpose is clearly described; 2) the data requested will be used to create or materially enhance generalizable scientific and/or medical knowledge to inform science and public health; and 3) the proposed research can be reasonably addressed using the requested data.
 Scientific review by peer experts and/or members of the YODA Project Steering Committee may be solicited if the YODA Project is unable to verify the scientific merit of the proposal.

-The YODA Project will request a Due Diligence Assessment by the Data Holder if the requested data are not currently available in a secure data sharing platform in order to determine its ability to make the data available to be shared externally, including estimation of the resources that would be required.
+The YODA Project will request a Due Diligence Assessment by the Data Partner if the requested data are not currently available in a secure data sharing platform in order to determine its ability to make the data available to be shared externally, including estimation of the resources that would be required.
 Requestors may similarly request such an Assessment for data that are not yet available prior to preparing a full proposal.
 Requests that include independent funding will be considered, but are neither expected nor required.

-The YODA Project will publicly post all requests and registration information, including the Research Proposal and analysis plan, a summary of the Data Holder Due Diligence Assessment, any scientific reviews from peer experts or the YODA Project Steering Committee, and the YODA Project’s decision to grant or deny data access.
+The YODA Project will publicly post all requests and registration information, including the Research Proposal and analysis plan, a summary of the Data Partner Due Diligence Assessment, any scientific reviews from peer experts or the YODA Project Steering Committee, and the YODA Project’s decision to grant or deny data access.
 If access is denied, a public report detailing the reason(s) will be provided.
 Public posting is intended to promote transparency of clinical research and public accountability of the YODA Project data release process.

 Prior to receiving data access, requestors will be asked to sign a Data Use Agreement (DUA).
-The DUA explicitly states that access to the data will be used to create or materially enhance generalizable scientific knowledge and that findings derived from analysis will initially be publicly disseminated only through the peer-reviewed biomedical literature or scientific meetings, with the exception of unexpected or serious safety findings (which should be reported to the Data Holder immediately for further evaluation and reporting to appropriate health or regulatory authorities).
+The DUA explicitly states that access to the data will be used to create or materially enhance generalizable scientific knowledge and that findings derived from analysis will initially be publicly disseminated only through the peer-reviewed biomedical literature or scientific meetings, with the exception of unexpected or serious safety findings (which should be reported to the Data Partner immediately for further evaluation and reporting to appropriate health or regulatory authorities).
 In addition, the requestors must certify not to use or enable others to use the data for commercial purposes or in pursuit of litigation.

 Released data will include all data relevant to the Research Proposal that are available, including collected participant-level data sets (appropriately de-identified as per current regional standards to protect patient privacy), annotated case report forms, data set specifications, protocols with any amendments, reporting and analysis plans, and complete CSRs.
-Depending on the Data Holder, data will be made available either via a password-protected personalized account on a secure data sharing platform or a secure electronic data transfer system.
+Depending on the Data Partner, data will be made available either via a password-protected personalized account on a secure data sharing platform or a secure electronic data transfer system.